Oral Hygiene Tips for Seniors

 Dental Hygiene for Seniors

-• Daily Brushing – Firstly, start with brushing your teeth with toothpaste that contains fluoride at least twice a day.
+• Daily Brushing – First, brush your teeth with toothpaste containing fluoride at least twice a day.
 Brush for two minutes at a time, and an electric toothbrush with a timer will greatly help.
-Ensure not to eat anything except apples and water after brushing before bed.
+Ensure you do not eat anything except apples and water after brushing before bed.

-• Flossing – Flossing is important, as it removes pieces of food stuck in between your teeth that brushing may not be able to reach.
+• Flossing – Flossing is important, as it removes pieces of food stuck between your teeth that brushing may be unable to reach.
 These pieces of food can easily lead to gum disease and tooth decay.
 Flossing should be done daily, especially before bed.

-• Use a Mouth wash – You can rinse with an antiseptic mouth wash once or twice a day to freshen your breath and kill bacteria in your mouth that could cause harm.
-Also, make sure to use mouthwash for at least one to two minutes before spitting it out.
+• Use a Mouthwash – You can rinse with an antiseptic mouthwash once or twice a day to freshen your breath and kill bacteria in your mouth that could cause harm.
+Also, you can use mouthwash for at least one to two minutes before spitting it out.

 • Visit Your Dentist Regularly – You should visit your dentist at least every six months for proper teeth cleaning and check-up.
 Your dentist will spot early signs of tooth decay, and much easier to treat and prevent further damage.